0xcire/Propel-CRM/README.md

   - please see `/server/src/lib/faker.ts` to see how that was done
   - data in analytics and some listing details may not make 100% sense

-- While best practices and not reinventing the wheel were considered in most parts of this project, one area where that does not apply is user auth.
-  - The more efficient solution would be to used a managed solution/OAuth, however would like to take this opportunity to learn how auth is roughly done, under the hood
+- Took the time to go through OWASP guides for some security features and while the general recommendation is the use a library where people much more knowledgable than myself can handle all edge cases, I figured this would be a good learning opportunity to understand what is going on

 ## Roadmap